National Institute of Business Management (Sri Lanka)

-The National Institute of Business Management (Sinhala: ජාතික ව්යාපාර කළමනාකරණ ආයතනය, romanized: jātika vyāpāra kaḷamanākaraṇa āyatanaya) also known as NIBM, is a Private University based in Colombo, Sri Lanka.
+The National Institute of Business Management (Sinhala: ජාතික ව්යාපාර කළමනාකරණ ආයතනය, romanized: jātika vyāpāra kaḷamanākaraṇa āyatanaya) also known as NIBM, is a self-financing public business school based in Colombo, Sri Lanka functioning as a statutory body under the Ministry of Education, Higher Education and Vocational Education.
+Furthermore NIBM holds ISO – 9001-2008 certification.

 The institute was established in 1968 and offers Graduate, Post Graduate, Executive Education, Diploma and Certificate programmes in the fields of Information Technology, Business Management, Languages, Engineering, and Design.
 The MBA programme is the flagship programme of the institute and is offered in two year full time.
 NIBM has collaborated with Coventry University, UK and Limkokwing University, Malaysia in offering degree programmes.

 The main campus is located in Colombo 07 and the four regional campuses are located in Galle, Kandy, Kurunegala, and Matara.
 The National Innovation Centre (NIC) that houses programmes in Design, Humanities, and Data Sciences is located in Kirulapone, Colombo.

-The National Institute of Business Management is headed by V. K. Choksy as Chairman and Dr. D. M. A. Kulasooriya as Director General.
+The National Institute of Business Management is headed by Dr. Gunathilake Tantirigama as Chairman and Dr. D. M. A. Kulasooriya as Director General.